Ahmadmansoor/AdvancedScript/README.md

 ```
 ### 8- writeStr :
-this Function write any string to address of memory, in case replace is true, it read the string ( Code or unicode )
+this Function write any string to address of memory, in case replace is true, it read the string ( Asci or unicode )
-then it zero the string memory and replace it with new string according the string type ( Code or unicode ).
+then it zero the string memory and replace it with new string according the string type ( Asci or unicode ).
+```
 WriteStr(duint address, String^ text, bool replace)
-```
 ```
 ### 9- if / goto:
 if this Function as any if, its good for short the work of cmp jne .